ASR

 1. Accuracy

-The median Word Error Rate (WER) for Whisper-medium was 12.5% for meeting audio and 17.5% for call center audio.
-This was indeed better than the WERs of other large players like AWS, Azure and Google.
-However here is an interesting fact - it is possible to match and even exceed Whisper's accuracy with custom models.
-Custom models are models that are trained on our client's data.
+The median Word Error Rate (WER) for Whisper-medium was 11.46% for meeting audio and 17.7% for call center audio.
+This was indeed lower than the WERs of STT offerings of other large players like Microsoft Azure and Google.
+We did find that AWS Transcribe had a WER that is competitive with Whisper.

 3. Whisper API + ChatGPT API, built to be used together